MalBl3ssing/malwandla-mahori-portfolio/sql-projects/economic-indicators-analysis/README.md

 ---

+#### 📊 Results & Outputs
+* Query results have been exported and compiled into a summary document.
+* Screenshots of query execution and outputs are included in the repository.

+### 🧠 Key Insights
+* **Regional Disparities:** Identified significant variations in unemployment averages across different continents through aggregated joins.
+* **Economic Volatility:** Used trend analysis to pinpoint specific years where global unemployment spiked significantly.
+* **Segmented Risk:** Classified over 7,000 data points to identify "High Risk" economic zones for deeper analysis.

 ### 🔍 Featured Queries & Logic
 #### 1. Granular Trend Tracking (Window Functions)
 To analyze how a country performs against its own historical average without losing row-level detail, I implemented a **Running Average** using Window Functions.
 This is a key skill for detecting economic shifts over time.